darklaunch/darklaunch.com/blog/2019/10/24/run-python-2-and-python-3-versions-using-pipenv.md

 $ cd python3.6
 $ echo -e '[requires]\npython_version = "3.6"' > Pipfile
 $ pipenv run python
-Warning: Python 3.6 was not found on your system…
-You can specify specific versions of Python with:
+Warning: Python 3.6 was not found on your systemâ€¦ You can specify specific versions of Python with:
   $ pipenv --python path/to/python
 $ brew install pyenv